Impact of biofeedback therapy for pelvic floor-related constipation to improve sexual function

 Gastroenterology and Hepatology from Bed to Bench,

-Study design: 42 eligible women were included in the study.
+Methods: Forty-two eligible women were included in the study.
 The exclusion criteria were not being sexually active, not having functional constipation according to Rome IV criteria, and having other psychiatric issues, according to DSM4TR criteria.
-All the participants were treated using biofeedback in eight sessions, during two months.
-Before and after the treatment, they were analyzed by Pelvic floor impact questionnaire, pelvic floor Distress Inventory and Short Scale Personal Experiences Questionnaire (SPE Q).
+All participants were treated using biofeedback in eight sessions, during two months.
+Before and after the treatment, they were analyzed by pelvic floor impact questionnaire, pelvic floor Distress Inventory, and Short Scale Personal Experiences Questionnaire (SPE Q).

-Results: Biofeedback significantly improved orgasm, arousal, dyspareunia (respectively P = 0.001, P = 0.001, P = 0.001).
-But there was no significant improvement in libido and partner satisfaction domains (respectively P = 0.132, P = 0.341).
-The significant negative correlations were detected between the age and sexual function.
-On the other hand, there was no negative relation between vaginal delivery and cesarean delivery with different components of sexual function.
+Results: Biofeedback significantly improved orgasm, arousal, and dyspareunia (respectively P = 0.001, P = 0.001, P = 0.001).
+However, there was no significant improvement in libido and partner satisfaction domains (respectively P = 0.132, P = 0.341).
+Significant negative correlations were detected between the age and sexual function.
+On the other hand, there was no negative relationship between vaginal delivery as well as cesarean delivery and different components of sexual function.

 Conclusion: It seems the improvement in pelvic floor muscle hypertonicity leads to sexual satisfaction.
-However, more data are needed to prove this correlation.
+Nevertheless, more data are required to prove this correlation.

 - Sexual Dysfunction, Biofeedback, Pelvic Floor Disorder, Constipation.

 How to Cite

 Pons ME.
 Sexual health in women with pelvic floor disorders: measuring the sexual activity and function with questionnaires—a summary.
 Int Urogynecol J 2009;20:65-71.